Gnome777/capumon/README.md

-# Capumon Generation One
+# Capsule Monsters

 This is a ROMhack of Pokémon Blue.

 ### Description

-Capumon Generation One is a reimagining of the first generation by me, essentially answering the question "What if I was in charge of making the Pokémon games?"
+Capsule Monsters is a reimagining of the first generation by me, essentially answering the question "What if I was in charge of making the Pokémon games?"

 For detailed info on all changes, view the [wiki](https://github.com/Gnome777/capumonone/wiki)

-Capumon has a variety of new features that make it stand out, including but not limited to:
+Capsule Monsters has a variety of new features that make it stand out, including but not limited to:

+- A more open world, that allows the player to progress more easily
 - A modified story, that tries to answer some questions that the original games left unanswered
 - Bugfixes that attempt to remedy the oddities of Generation 1 battling
 - Unique party menu sprites for all Pokémon